vrasneur/pyfasttext/README.rst

 Show fastText version
 ^^^^^^^^^^^^^^^^^^^^^

-As there is no version number in fastText, we use the fastText commit hash (from ``HEAD``) as a substitute.
+As there is no version number in fastText, we use the latest fastText commit hash (from ``HEAD``) as a substitute.

 .. code:: python